Exit Strategy Coach For Your Business

 Continued involvement is a personal choice, not a business requirement.
 That’s right.
 You get to make that decision and choose any of these four main business exit strategies:

-- You can sell the business and move on to your next great adventure.
+- You can sell the business to potential buyers and move on to your next great adventure.

-- You can scale the business to the big time.
+- You can focus on scaling the business to the big time.

 - You can passively own the business, with a greatly diminished role for yourself in its daily operation.